tannerjt/AGStoShapefile/readme.md

 # Instructions

-1. Create a services.txt to include the services you wish to query
++ Create a services.txt to include the services you wish to query
-2. Create a directory to store the script output

 *You can install via NPM*